sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

             hookable_macro.appendHook((hook_function, ["another-hook-place"]))
             self.runMacro(hookable_macro)

-Note the following differences between using the property or the method:
+.. note:: Be aware of the following difference between setting the
+    :attr:`~sardana.macroserver.macro.Hookable.hooks` property and using the
+    :meth:`~sardana.macroserver.macro.Hookable.appendHook` method.

-- the property :attr:`~sardana.macroserver.macro.Hookable.hooks` sets all hooks at once, the method :meth:`~sardana.macroserver.macro.Hookable.appendHook` appends hooks one by one.
+    Setting the property applies all hooks at once but may override :ref:`general hooks<sardana-macros-hooks-general>` eventually attached to

-- the property :attr:`~sardana.macroserver.macro.Hookable.hooks` deactivate the
-  general hooks for the macro it is used with, the method :meth:`~sardana.macroserver.macro.Hookable.appendHook` keeps the general hooks for this macro.
+    the macro.
+Using the method appends just one hook but does not affect the general hooks eventually attached to the macro.

 .. _sardana-macro-using-external-libraries: